 - Vitamin D – many people living in North America are deficient in Vitamin D. Low levels are associated with inflammation and hormone dysfunction.
 Studies have found that vitamin D is crucial for ovulation, implantation and reducing the risk of miscarriage 6,7,8.

-- Diet – a low glycemic diet is beneficial in PCOS patients because it helps to control blood glucose levels, which is important when there is insulin resistance or insensitivity.
-Often times this diet includes:
+- a low glycemic diet is beneficial in PCOS patients because it helps to control blood glucose levels, which is important when there is insulin resistance or insensitivity.

 - Include healthy fats – fats are important for hormone production and blood sugar regulation.
-Foods such as coconut oil, avocados, nuts (almonds and walnuts have been studied to be beneficial in PCOS), seeds, olive oil and cold water fish such as salmon.
+Include foods such as coconut oil, avocados, nuts and seeds, eggs, olive oil and cold water fish such as salmon.

 - Fruit – try to focus on low glycemic fruit such as berries rather than sweeter fruit such as grapes or pineapple.
 Choose whole fruit over fruit juices as fibre in whole fruit helps to stabilize blood sugar.